Danmcaires/StarlingX-App-Generator/README.md

 The purpose of this tool is to generate StarlingX user applications in an easy way without stx build environment and FluxCD manifest schema knowledge.

+## Why deploy an application as a StarlingX application?
+If you plan to deploy an application that would benefit from integration with the StarlingX system state for making automatized configurations plus the benefits of a helmerized application and the CI/CD tools provided by FluxCD, then a StarlingX application may be the choice for you!

+But if your application does not need or would not have greater benefits by using the StarlingX system environment capabilities, then perhaps sticking only to Helm and FluxCD is enough for your use case.

 ## Pre-requisite

 1. Helm2 installed